 Apart from using the observatory dome of Vassar College for astronomy and scientific purposes, she also used it as a meeting place for discussing politics along with women’s rights and issues.
 She was elected to the American Philosophical Society in 1869.
 She helped co-found what the American Association for the Advancement of Women in 1874 and served as their president for three years.

 Being born at a time when women’s rights weren’t equal with those of men, it can be said that Maria Mitchell’s contributions to science as well as the welfare of women are to be considered as valuable contributions to both science and history.

-It was June 28, 1889 when she died at 70 years old in Lynn, Massachusetts.
+Mitchell retired from teaching in 1888 and on June 28, 1889 she died, aged 70 years old in Lynn, Massachusetts.
 In Nantucket, the Maria Mitchell Observatory is named after the honor of one of the most noted female astronomers who truly made a mark in history.
 After her death, she was made a part of the U.S. National Women’s Hall of Fame.
-Even on the moon, a crater was named “Mitchell” after her to commemorate her importance in the field of astronomy.
+On the moon, a crater was named “Mitchell” after her to commemorate her importance in the field of astronomy.